Immaculata-LaSalle High School: Immaculata-La Salle High School

 In June, Sister Marie Therese Everard, SSJ departed ILS.
-Sister Everard was the last Sisters of St. Joseph religious to serve in the Immaculata-LaSalle administration as dean of Student Affairs.
+Sister Everard was the last Sisters of St. Joseph religious to serve in the Immaculata-La Salle administration as dean of Student Affairs.

-In January 1974, the Christian Brothers left Immaculata-LaSalle High School.
+In January 1974, the Christian Brothers left Immaculata-La Salle High School.

-In June 1981, Sister Elizabeth Worley, SSJ was the last Sisters of St. Joseph religious to leave Immaculata-LaSalle High School when the Teresian Association took over school administration.
+In June 1981, Sister Elizabeth Worley, SSJ was the last Sisters of St. Joseph religious to leave Immaculata-La Salle High School when the Teresian Association took over school administration.

-The last school yearbook to display the name Immaculata-LaSalle was the 1981–1982 Signum yearbook.
+The last school yearbook to display the name Immaculata-La Salle was the 1981–1982 Signum yearbook.

 Teresian Association

 The Teresian Association is an international Catholic lay association of men and women whose objective is the human promotion of individuals and the transformation of unjust structures by means of an education and culture imparted from the platform of Christianity.
 Its members strive to live in the world “after the style of the first Christians” as its founder St. Pedro Poveda desired.

 In 1911, St. Pedro Poveda opened a Pedagogical Academy in Gijón (Asturias) for all teachers and, concerned as he is with the promotion of women, whose importance and incidence in society he perceives, he also opens a Women's Academy for those ladies studying to become teachers.
 These constitute the beginning of what later on will become the Teresian Association.
 In 1924, Pope Pius XI approves the Teresian Association as an international Pious Union of The Faithful.
 Its aim is to invite men and women to work for a social and human transformation, in accordance with Gospel values, from the platform of their own professions, especially those related to the fields of education and culture.

 Teresian Association members are involved in education and research, social work, family ministry, pastoral work, social programmes, and civil service.
 The Association is engaged in different educational, socio-cultural and humanitarian endeavours and is present in 30 countries, with thousands of members and collaborators.

 During the 1982–1983 school year, the Teresian Association dropped “Immaculata” from the school's name.
-The Class of 1983–1984 were the last class to wear an Immaculata-LaSalle High School class ring.
+The Class of 1983–1984 were the last class to wear an Immaculata-La Salle High School class ring.

 On March 7, 1983, the Pieta sculpture was moved from Our Lady of Mercy Catholic Cemetery to the Archdiocese of Miami Pastoral Center's Garden of Memories, where it remains.

-In June 1985, the Salesian Order of St. John Bosco assumed administration of LaSalle High School under the direction of Rev. Frank Wolfram, SDB, as principal Rosemary Kamke departed the school.
+In June 1985, the Salesian Order of St. John Bosco assumed administration of La Salle High School under the direction of Rev. Frank Wolfram, SDB, as principal Rosemary Kamke departed the school.